 I get my breakfast, and take my morning painkillers.
-Slowly making my way back up the stairs again to get some clothes for the day.
+Then make my way back up the stairs again to get some clothes for the day.
 I have a short rest before heading to the bathroom to get washed and dressed.
 I then sit with a cup of tea for half hour or so.

 I get my study materials out ready to commence a short study period.
-Spreading them out across the sofa as I'm unable to sit at my desk for long.
-After about an hour (sometimes less) I stop.
+Spreading them out across the sofa and on a little table as I'm unable to sit at my desk for long.
+After about two hours (sometimes less) I stop, having had some rest breaks in between.
 I get my lunch and have a bit of a rest before watching an hour of TV.
-Another rest follows, before doing another activity; sometimes studying, other times something less intense!
+Another rest follows, before doing another activity; sometimes knitting, or something else not as intense as study, occasionally though it will be another short study session.

 As with previous years post this is just an average day.
 Some days are worse, some are better.
 I adjust my activity levels and the aids I use accordingly.
 But this is the amount of activity I can handle with no negative effects on my health.
 Anything more and I pay the next day.

-Looking back in last year's post it's great to be able to see I've made progress even though these past few months have felt incredibly tough.
-I'm doing most basic tasks independently of my parents now and the stairs aren't as much of an everyday struggle as they were 12 months ago.
+Looking back on last year's post it's great to be able to see I've made progress, the stairs aren't as much of an everyday struggle as they were 12 months ago.
 Life still isn't easy but it's good to look back and see how far I've come.

 Some things haven't changed since last time though, so I shall quote from my post back then: